taherfattahi/ppo-rocket-landing/README.md

 # Proximal Policy Optimization (PPO) for Rocket Landing

-Proximal Policy Optimization (PPO) algorithm using PyTorch to train an agent for a rocket landing task in a custom environment.
+The goal is to train a reinforcement learning agent to control a rocket to either hover or land safely using the PPO algorithm.
+The environment simulates physics for the rocket, and the agent learns to make decisions based on the state observations to achieve the task.

 https://github.com/user-attachments/assets/2bc71416-0043-4e8d-8f00-cd0d85a834ec